A-Nitram/Jaxxa-Rimworld/README.md

 ======================

 ##Overview:
-This mod has been created with a number of distinct modules.
-Theses are designed to allow you to only have to use the parts of the mod that you want to.
-Please view the included manual for information on how to set these up.
+This mod is designed with a number of distinct modules, that I think improve upon or add new features to Rimworld.
+Each of these are self-contained as much as is practical, ideally only implementing a single feature or system.
+These are designed to allow you to customise your experience by only enabling the parts of the mod that fit with your play style.
+Please view the included manual for information on how to set these up and what each one does.

 ##Links:
 Discussion and Latest Download available on the Official Rimworld forums at: